10yard/dkafe/readme.md

 The frontend can be configured with multiple arcade emulators to allow a combination of standard arcade roms,  hacked and homebrew roms and to support Wolfmame recordings.

-The default set up simply requires that you provide "dkong.zip" and "dkongjr.zip" rom and place them into the DKAFE roms subfolder.
-The frontend can automatically generate roms for a whole bunch of Donkey Kong variants using patches which are included with the software.
+The default set up simply requires that you place "dkong.zip" and "dkongjr.zip" into the DKAFE roms subfolder.
+The frontend will automatically generate roms for a whole bunch of Donkey Kong hacks using patch files which are included with the software.
 See "Automatically generated roms" section above.

 ### Frontend Settings